3. Putting the project under version control

 For example, if the path is /home/alex/my documents, you would run the command cd "/home/alex/my documents".
 You can use both single ' and double quotes ", but always use the same pair of quotes.

-Also, note that on every operating system (except Windows), paths and commands are case-sensitive.
+Also, note that on most operating systems (Linux and macOS included), paths and commands are case-sensitive.
 For example, /home/Alex and /home/alex are two different paths.

 SUPER HELPFUL TIP: You can use the Tab key on your keyboard to autocomplete file and directory names in the terminal.
 For example, if you have a src subdirectory, you can type cd s and then press Tab to autocomplete the command to cd src (or to cd ./src on some systems, which is the same).
 This is a great way to avoid typos and speed up your work.